Thinking of starting a new venture? Then you might want to hear this.

 2. Weak Marketing

-43% of startups fail because of a poor marketing strategy and vague Product/market fit.
+43% of startups fail because of poor marketing strategy and vague Product/market fit.

 Often, by overestimating the value of their product, entrepreneurs drive wrong assumptions and inadvertently hurt their business.
-Some blindly target the general audience in the hope to capture a wide group but end up with higher costs, instead.
+Some blindly target the general audience in the hope of capturing a wider group but end up with higher costs, instead.
 Targeting the wrong market has also led to many a disaster.

 Poor marketing strategies breed confusion, irrelevant content, and unnecessary expense.